The Last Two Decades of Progress

-One of my first memorable impressions of the country was that, the people of Oman believed in the vision of the Omani government, and had genuine respect and care for His Majesty Sultanate Qaboos bin Sa’id Al-Sa’id.
+One of my first memorable impressions of the country was that, the people of Oman believed in the vision of the Omani government, and had genuine respect and care for His Majesty Sultanate Qaboos bin Said Al-Sa’id.
 This is one of the main factors behind the steady uninterrupted sustainable growth of the country.
-And the authentic respect and care for His Majesty, which I experienced in 1991, still exists, as I discovered during a recent extensive tour of Oman.
+The authentic respect and care for His Majesty, which I experienced in 1991, still exists, as I discovered during a recent extensive tour of Oman.

-During the early 1990’s, as one travelled throughout the Sultanate, signs of impending progress sprung up everywhere.
+During the early 1990s, as one traveled throughout the Sultanate, signs of impending progress sprung up everywhere.
 I remember overhead telephone and power cables, which removed the photographic ambiance of a rural scene, being a particular bug-bear.
-Yet, now that they can be easily removed from photographs within image retouching programs, they seem to take on new meaning, and have come to typify a rural area, as underground high-speed communication, and power distribution cables become the new standard within Oman’s cities.
+Yet, now that they can be easily removed from photographs within image retouching programs, they seem to take on new meaning and have come to typify a rural area, as underground high-speed communication, and power distribution cables become the new standard within Oman’s cities.

 which road users would stay clear of.
-No one wanted an accident with one ofthose.
-Now of course with Desalination plants and underground sewers, the old travelling game of ‘in’ and ‘out’ identifying the trucks, is a thing of the past.
+No one wanted an accident with one of those.
+Now, of course with Desalination plants and underground sewers, the old traveling game of ‘in’ and ‘out’ identifying the trucks, is a thing of the past.

-So what are some of the most visible and social changes over the past two decades.
+So what are some of the most visible social changes over the past two decades?
 I’m sure everyone will have their own top three, and here are mine:

 Firstly, it’s the widespread ownership and use of the motor car.
 This along with new communication technologies has had a profound effect on Omani lifestyles.
 And it’s not all bad.
-The importation and use of the motor vehicle has progressed the countries infrastructure and road networks.
+The importation and use of motor vehicles have progressed the country’s infrastructure and road networks.
 It allows access to jobs, opportunities, and services, such as medical care, to rural communities, supporting them if they wish, to stay within their tribal areas, without isolating them, which would create disadvantages and unrest.
-However it has also meant that as young married couples start out on their new lives together, they no longer feel the need to stay within the family home or area.
-And the wider family support, that could only be accessed if you stayed close to home, is now only a car journey away.
-As a result the cities develop to house Oman’s need to expand.
+However, it has also meant that as young married couples start out on their new lives together, they no longer feel the need to stay within the family home or area.
+And the wider family support, which could only be accessed if you stayed close to home, is now only a car journey away.
+As a result, the cities develop to house Oman’s need to expand.
 The dispersion of tribal and family groups is something that Oman has not in recent times had to take into consideration.

-Expatriates in Oman in the early 1990’s, with English as their only language, found access to television entertainment was limited to vetted programming, at specific times.
+Expatriates in Oman in the early 1990s, with English as their only language, found access to television entertainment was limited to vetted programming, at specific times.
 And so western VHS videos and taped music, which were also vetted, were the mainstay of home entertainment.
-I remember my four year old son and I were able to act out whole sections of movies we had seen so many times; it became more entertaining for us to perform than watch them again.
-So naturally, socializing; making friends, and maintaining friendships, attending picnics, trips to the interior and close family ties were important aspects of life.
-And this was very much a cross cultural exchange, as Omanis’, especially those who had lived, or studied in, or visited western countries, wished to practice their foreign language skills and examine visitors, as a way of keeping abreast with the wider world.
+I remember my four-year-old son and I were able to act out whole sections of movies we had seen so many times; it became more entertaining for us to perform than watch them again.
+So naturally, socializing; making friends, maintaining friendships, attending picnics, trips to the interior and close family ties were important aspects of life.
+And this was very much a cross-cultural exchange, as Omanis’, especially those who had lived, studied in, or visited western countries, wished to practice their foreign language skills and examine visitors, as a way of keeping abreast with the wider world.

-Even if you were bringing in your personal movies or music, these would be retained screened and in some instances edited before being let in the country.
-This didn’t upset the great majority of expats of the time.
-It kept a controlled influence on the indigenous population.
+Even if you were bringing in your personal movies or music, these would be retained screened, and in some instances edited before being let in the country.
+This didn’t upset the great majority of ex-pats of the time.
+It kept a controlling influence on the indigenous population.
 A type of controlled exposure, which I feel the country has benefitted from.
 And is one of the reasons that, of the many Gulf countries, the Sultanate of Oman has retained much of its confidence and culture whilst modernizing.
-This is why Oman remains a very special place to visit, work, live and bring up a young family, in a safe, respectful, tolerant, and modern society.
+This is why Oman remains a very special place to visit, work, live, and bring up a young family, in a safe, respectful, tolerant, and modern society.